-If you want to learn more about this kind of nefarious activity, information provided on the Episcopal Diocese of Newark website may be helpful: https://dioceseofnewark.org/geeks/whaling-email-attacks-how-foil-them
+If you want to learn more about this kind of nefarious activity, information provided on the Federal Trade Commission's website.

 And as always, if you receive a suspicious email from anyone on the diocesan staff, please check with the office, 412-721-0853.